 - 10% trending and seasonal hashtags: Capitalise on current events and seasonal trends (#SummerFitness, #ChristmasMenu, #BackToSchool)

-This mix ensures you maintain brand identity whilst maximising discoverability and staying relevant to current conversations.
+This mix keeps your brand identity strong.
+It also boosts discoverability and keeps you relevant to current conversations.

 Timing and Frequency Considerations

-Hashtag performance varies significantly based on posting timing.
-Generally, Instagram posts perform best during lunch hours (12-1 PM) and evenings (7-9 PM), whilst LinkedIn sees peak engagement during weekday mornings and Tuesday-Thursday.
+Hashtag performance varies a lot with timing.
+Instagram posts often do best at lunch (12-1 PM) and in the evening (7-9 PM).
+LinkedIn peaks on weekday mornings and from Tuesday to Thursday.

-For hospitality businesses, consider meal times and weekend planning periods.
-Fitness brands often see success with early morning motivation posts and Sunday evening content when people plan their weekly routines.
-Retail businesses should align with shopping patterns, typically seeing strong engagement during lunch breaks and weekend browsing sessions.
+For hospitality, think about meal times and weekend planning.
+Fitness brands often succeed with early-morning motivation posts and Sunday-evening content, when people plan their week.
+Retail should match shopping patterns, with strong engagement during lunch breaks and weekend browsing.

 Measuring Success and ROI

-Track your hashtag performance using platform analytics and third-party tools.
+Track your hashtag performance with platform analytics and third-party tools.
 Key metrics include:

 - Reach and impressions: How many unique users saw your content